har2ha/BaseBot_Obstacle_Course/README.md

 Course Description and Obstacle Details
+---
 The obstacle course is supposed to test the BaseBot’s ability to navigate through differnt challenges and a test of our group's ability to code and program the bot accordingly.
-The course includes the following obstacles:

 The course is made up of:
 -  3d-printed train tracks
 -  3d-printed flowers